CI-Dominik/pp2-card-battle/README.md

 ![Screenshot of the health display](docs/health-display.jpg)

 ## Player area
-* In the player area, there is a display of the cards that are currently in the player's hand and arrow buttons to scroll through the hand cards.
+* In the player area, there is a display of the cards that are currently in the player's hand and arrow buttons to scroll through them.
 On the right side, the card's values are displayed.
 Those are its name, a short description and in some cases a special ability.<br>
 Below those values, the buttons to add cards to the phase's stack, undo the last action or start the fight are placed.

 <br>